Open-Xchange-Frontend/shared-grunt-config/README.md

 };
 ```

-The important line is `grunt.loadNpmTasks('open-xchange-shared-grunt-config');`, which will actually load all the shared tasks.
+The important line is `grunt.loadNpmTasks('@open-xchange/shared-grunt-config');`, which will actually load all the shared tasks.

 # Tasks